 Top of page

 The archives and local studies service holds documents and books about the East Riding of Yorkshire dating from the 12th century to the present day.
-They cover a wide range of subjects and have come from many different organisations and local people.
+They cover a wide range of subjects and have come from many different organisations and local people, including major family, estate and business archives.

 The East Riding Quarter Sessions were the quarterly meetings of the Justices of the Peace in the County.
 They survive from the 17th century, and from the 18th century contain detailed records of crimes committed.
 As well as handling crime and justice, the Quarter Sessions had a wide range of other duties.
 They administered county roads and bridges, prisons, poor relief, the police, lunatic asylums, alehouses, elections and religious meeting places.